 There’s only a handful of people who are best remembered for photographing the glorious scenes of urban culture in New York City.
 One of the most renowned and prolific of these photographers is Jamel Shabazz.
 In the last 40 years, he’s visually captured the compelling New York City 70’s and 80’s street vibe.
 More than snapping cool street scenes, he is best at revealing the inner beauty and candid emotions of his subjects.

-This season, Shabazz reunites with one of his favorite subjects, the PUMA Suede as he shot the iconic sneaker around Brooklyn on the feet of today’s young roster of tastemakers – Kyle Jenner, Yes JulzRae Sremmurd.
+This season, Shabazz reunites with one of his favorite subjects, the PUMA Suede as he shot the iconic sneaker around Brooklyn on the feet of today’s young roster of tastemakers – Kyle Jenner, Young Thug, Yes Julz and Rae Sremmurd.
 PUMA caught up with Shabazz and here’s what he has to say about the Suede that's celebrating its 50th year on the come up.

-Hello Jamel!
+PUMA Hello Jamel!
 Tell us what keeps you busy these days?
 What have you been up to lately?

-J Since January of 2016, much of my time and energy has been directed towards organizing my large archive of photographs, negatives, journals, publications and audio tapes.
+JAMEL SHABAZZ: Since January of 2016, much of my time and energy has been directed towards organizing my large archive of photographs, negatives, journals, publications and audio tapes.
 This undertaking has been long overdue as there are timeless items that are very dear to me.
 It is an enormous and consuming task that I take great pleasure in focusing on and the whole process is rewarding and full of new discoveries that have been buried over decades.
 I also am looking forward with great anticipation to my forthcoming book “Pieces of a Man” which is due to drop in the next few weeks.
 This limited edition monograph features over 320 classic photographs from 1980 to 2015, including many which have never been published.
 With the book in production, I am now channelling my energy towards completing the script for a film project based upon the 1980s, a time before crack.

 PUMA: You’re still loving the New York City vibe it seems.
 How has the city changed in your eyes over the 40 years you’ve been snapping it?